 Swiss Meringue Buttercream

-Swiss Meringue Buttercream is probably the most common of the 3 meringue options.
+Swiss Meringue is probably the most common of the 3 meringue options.
 It’s prepared by cooking sugar and egg whites in a double boiler until they reach a temperature of 160 degrees F, making the eggs safe to consume.

 The mixture is then transferred to a stand mixer where it is whipped into a fluffy white meringue as it cools.
 Then room temperature butter is added along with additional flavorings and colorings.
 The results are light, fluffy, and not overly sweet.